-- 7. Once an MSP has been approved, the issuing entity is to prepare and send a Notice of Movement to the gaining entity so that they can prepare to receive the information or assets.
-The Notice of Movement will generally include the: - a. equipment description and its security classification; - b. security arrangements affecting the gaining entity (which may need to make special arrangement for the security of the equipment after receipt); - c. methods of transportation; - d. date and time of departure of the consignment; - e. location at which the information or assets, and responsibility for it, will be handed over; and - f. estimated date and time of arrival of the consignment.
+7. Once an MSP has been approved, the issuing entity is to prepare and send a Notice of Movement to the gaining entity so that they can prepare to receive the information or assets.
+The Notice of Movement will generally include the:

+- a. equipment description and its security classification; - b. security arrangements affecting the gaining entity (which may need to make special arrangement for the security of the equipment after receipt); - c. methods of transportation; - d. date and time of departure of the consignment; - e. location at which the information or assets, and responsibility for it, will be handed over; and - f. estimated date and time of arrival of the consignment.

 DSPF Annex Developing a Movement Security Plan

 Annex Version 3

 Annex Publication date 10 August 2020

 Releasable to Defence and Defence Industry

-Compliance Requirements
+Compliance Requirements Compliance requirements for this supplementary document are the same as for its parent document (DSPF Control).

 DSPF Control Physical Transfer of Information and Assets

 DSPF Number Control 71.1